pantheon-systems/documentation/source/content/guides/wp-cli/04-install-wp-plugins-themes.md

     terminus wp $TERMINUS_SITE.live -- plugin activate contact-form-7
     ```

-Manually applying configuration changes is a simple and short task fo this example.
-You're only activating one plugin on each environment.
+Manually applying configuration changes is a simple task for this example because you're only activating one plugin on each environment.
 However, complex configuration changes are [best managed in code](/pantheon-workflow/#configuration-management) so you can pull fresh content from Live while bringing in the site settings from Dev.

 ## Install WordPress Themes